-Leica CL versus Nikon D3400
+Leica CL vs Nikon D3400

-The Leica CL (Typ 7323) and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in November 2017 and August 2016.
+The Leica CL (Typ 7323) and the Nikon D3400 are two digital cameras that were announced, respectively, in November 2017 and August 2016.
 The CL is a mirrorless interchangeable lens camera, while the D3400 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 24 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably larger (19 percent) than the Leica CL.
 Moreover, the D3400 is markedly heavier (10 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.